YuleicaPG/TechnicalDocumentationPage/README.md

 # TechnicalDocumentationPage
-Technical Documentation Page about Javascript with a navbar.
+Technical Documentation Page about Javascript including a navbar.
 Built using HTML + CSS.